bentoml/BentoML/README.md

 bentoml serve {saved_path}
 ```

-The REST API server provides a simply web UI for you to test and debug.
+The REST API server provides web UI for testing and debugging the server.
 If you are
 running this command on your local machine, visit http://127.0.0.1:5000 in your browser
 and try out sending API request to the server.
 You can also send prediction request
 with `curl` from command line: